rjw8ng/DS5110_FinalProject/README.md

 ## Experimental Design & Approach:

-Our approach this the experimental design will be split into three phases:
+The experimental design will be split into three phases:
 - Pre-Modeling Data Processing
   - Ensure quality of data through exploratory data analysis and data cleaning
       - Check for seasonality in data